rjuang/flstudio-arturia-keylab-mk2/README.md

 - Figure out how to detect when bank button is pressed (maybe retrieve the midi led status of the light on refresh ?)
 - Mapping for Mixer sliders / knobs.

+## Known Issues
+- When creating a new pattern when a punch-in/punch-out selection exists, the result seems to be shifted by 1 bar.
+This seems to be a bug in FL Studio.
+Try copying a selection from a pattern and pasting it into a new pattern.

 ## Ideas to consider
 Some ideas I came up with that would help with my workflow.
 Will consider adding this at some point:

-- Pressing "New pattern" when a punch in/punch out selection has been made will create a new pattern with the selection pasted in.
 - Replace color red/green/blue entries with a single color scroller with simple presets of 4*4*4 colors where we permute R=range(0,255, 256/4), G=range(0,255, 256/4), and B=range(0,255, 256/4)